drwetter/testssl.sh/Readme.md

 ### Contributing

 Contributions are welcome!
-See [CONTRIBUTING.md](https://github.com/drwetter/testssl.sh/CONTRIBUTING.md) for details.
+See [CONTRIBUTING.md](https://github.com/drwetter/testssl.sh/blob/3.0/CONTRIBUTING.md) for details.

 ### Bug reports

-Also bug reports are important.
+Bug reports are important.
 It makes this project more robust.

 Please file bugs in the issue tracker @ github.
-Do not forget to provide detailed information, see template.
-Further details @ https://github.com/drwetter/testssl.sh/wiki/Bug-reporting.
+Do not forget to provide detailed information, see template for issue, and further details @ https://github.com/drwetter/testssl.sh/wiki/Bug-reporting.
 Nobody can read your thoughts -- yet.
 And only agencies your screen ;-)

 You can also debug yourself, see [here](https://github.com/drwetter/testssl.sh/wiki/Findings-and-HowTo-Fix-them).